 We also prepare you to promote the health, safety, and welfare of families within the primary care environment.

-My experience as a student in this program has been great.
-I like that the classes are flexible, because you can take them online or you can take them in person.
-I also like that the program directors are always available to help you and guide you.
+My experience as a student in this program was great. . . the program directors are always available to help you and guide you.

 Through this program, you will incorporate leadership principles and research activities into clinical practice, respecting diversity and inclusion in your practice.